 First, it’s called social media, not social marketing.
 The distinction is key.
 Use social media for social stuff, not for marketing.
 It seems common sense.
 While social media can feed into book marketing, it is not a marketing machine.

-Although it may be uncool to not make social media a priority, it may also be the best decision we can make.
+It’s up to you on rather you want to capitalize on social media or dismiss it.
+Although it may be uncool to not make social media a priority, it may also be the best decision you can make.

 Peter Lyle DeHaan is an author, blogger, and publisher with over 30 years of writing and publishing experience.
 Check out his book Successful Author FAQs for insider tips and insights.